-Browser Supported Versions Notes
+Browser Supported Versions

 Chrome 30 and higher

 Safari 13.1.2 and higher

 Firefox 25 and higher

-Edge 41 and higher For User Portal and SAML authentication only
+Edge 41 and higher

 Enterprise Connect Passwordless Management Console Server Installation

 This installation option is intended to install only the Enterprise Connect Passwordless Management Console and database (if needed).
 Following installation, there is a stand-alone Management Console, without an Authentication Server.